scipy-conference/scipy_proceedings/papers/bradley_dice/55_bradley_dice.rst

 **Integrating with the PyData Ecosystem:**
 Users can now summarize data from a **signac** project into a pandas DataFrame for analysis.
 The ``project.to_dataframe()`` feature exports state point and job document information to a pandas DataFrame in a consistent way that allows for quick analysis of all jobs' data.
-Support for Jupyter notebooks has also been added, enabling rich HTML representations of **signac** objects.
+Support for Jupyter notebooks :cite:`jupyter` has also been added, enabling rich HTML representations of **signac** objects.

 **Dashboards:**
 The companion package **signac-dashboard** allows users to quickly visualize data stored in a **signac** data space.